algosup/2024-2025-project-5-bubble-intermarche-team-1/TechnicalSpecification/technicalSpecification.md

 Again we will have to keep the browser updated to not encounter problems with the saving of our modification for the product.

 ## 9. Future Improvement
 If the demo proves successful and has a measurable impact on sales, the project may be expanded to other Intermarche locations.
-Also we can add more type products like beef, fish, bakery and more.
+Also we can add more type of products like beef, fish, bakery and more.
 Maybe the fact to add some client's feedbacks on certain product to have a more accurate pairing option.
 There is a Bubble functionnality can convert the webapp into a app that is on the __App store__ for apple phones or in __Google play__ for android phones.
 Finnally of other languages can be added for the future for more people that are visiting the webapp in France.

 ## 10. Glossary